colfio/colfio/README.md

 ### Packages
 - **Scene** - serves as a message bus and scene manager, contains global components, game objects, and attributes
 - **Component** - a basic unit of the ECS pattern.
-Components are attached to game objects, can subscribe to the messaging system via `subscribe()` and send messages to other components via `sendmsg`
+Components are attached to game objects, can subscribe to the messaging system via `subscribe()` and send messages to other components via `sendMessage`
 - **GameObject** - game objects are mere containers for components and attributes

 ![Packages](./docs/packages.png)